Why Your Child's Tantrum Triggers You (And What's Really Going On Underneath)

 Why This Isn't About Willpower

 I tell the moms I work with: sometimes what's coming up in a moment with your child has nothing to do with your child.
 It's connected to your past, to unmet needs in your adult relationships, or to a problem you're not addressing elsewhere.
-When you can see that, you have so much more to work with, and so much less reason to overreact.
+When you can see that, you have so much more to work with, and so much more ability to access self-compassion around what triggers you.

 Try This Today